-which I have elsewhere compared to the umbilical cord of the natural birth, which gradually more attenuated thread of glittering light, reaching from the body in the depths of the well, until that moment connected the material and the ultimate organisms together.
+The whole process of this interesting phenomenon occupied about three hours.
+At the end of that time the spirit was completely liberated from the "dominion of the flesh," by a sudden separation of that thread of vital electricity which I have elsewhere compared to the umbilical cord of the natural birth, which gradually more attenuated thread of glittering light, reaching from the body in the depths of the well, until that moment connected the material and the ultimate organisms together.
 This thread parted, and the spirit was born!
 His consciousness was now restored-but what an emancipation!
-The toiling slave was free! world-neglected, the down-trodden workman-the poor, despised, but honest Irishman-now, from where he stood, a glorified form, looked down and beheld his former companions still laboring to rescue what, by this time, they felt could be only a dead body.
+The toiling slave was free!
+The worldneglected, the down-trodden workman-the poor, despised, but honest Irishman-now, from where he stood, a glorified form, looked down and beheld his former companions still laboring to rescue what, by this time, they felt could be only a dead body.
 His spiritual perceptions, gazing still deeper, readily pierced to where lay the crushed remains.
-But the torn and bleeding body, and the tattered poor man's clothes, were alike objects of interest to him; he had put off both, never again to resume them!
-He could speak no farewell word to his friends through their dull sense of material hearing, and he readily perceived and comprehended that he was invisible to their gross natural sight; so, turning from them with a passive and calm joy, he submitted himself to the attractions which were sent down to him from the second sphere, and passed on, away from the earth!
+But the torn and bleeding body, and the old suit of tattered clothes, were alike objects of indifference to him.
+He had put off both, never again to resume them!
+He could speak no farewell word to his friends through their dull sense of material hearing, and he readily perceived and comprehended that he was invisible to their gross natural sight; so, turning from them with an interior and calm joy, he submitted himself to the attractions which were sent down to him from the Summerland, and immediately passed on, away from the earth!

-^{} Necrologically considered, the ascension or resurrection of man's immortal soul from the earth, into the immeasurable second sphere of spiritual existence-a sphere which is a vast degree superior to the present life in refinement, in beauty, in harmony, and perfection-is a natural, beautiful, and wonderful phenomenon.
+Necrologically considered, the ascension or resurrection of man's immortal soul from the earth, into the immeasurable second sphere of spiritual existence-a sphere which is a vast degree superior to the present life in refinement, in beauty, in harmony, and perfection -is a natural, beautiful, and wonderful phenomenon.
 Inasmuch as the human spiritual organization is naturally and inevitably immortal, and inasmuch as it is a combination, like the corporeal or present body, of substantial elements and principles, it is therefore very philosophical and logically legitimate to conclude that the spirit of man must be acted upon, to a certain extent, by the laws which control solids and fluids-by the principles of Nature.
 The law of gravitation or association has a slight yet perceptible action upon the ascending spirit, just as steam is, by this law, made or compelled to gravitate above the earth into the atmosphere.
-James Victor Wilson designed to be understood thus when he said, in describing his passage from earth, "We passed from the carth-sphere through the opening at one of the poles."
-Owing to the centrifugal movement or tendency of our earth, which imparts to both water and atmosphere an impetus to fly from the center to the extreme periphery of the orbit in which it (the earth) revolves, the height and density of the air must necessarily be greater in the direction of its diurnal and annual revolutions than at the poles.
-In other words, the atmosphere, for the above obvious reasons, is very much more rare, penetrable, or pervious to light bodies, at the sides or poles of the
+James Victor Wilson designed to be understood thus when he said, in describing his passage from earth, "We passed from the earth-sphere through the opening at one of the poles."
+Owing to the centrifugal movement or tendency of our earth, which imparts to both water and atmosphere an impetus to fly from the centre to the extreme periphery of the orbit in which it (the earth) revolves, the height and density of the air must necessarily be greater in the direction of its diurnal and annual revolutions than at the poles.
+In other words, the atmosphere, for the above